leinacc/gb-py-compiler/README.md

 While this project is able to compile under "bare" Windows (i.e. without using MSYS2, Cygwin, etc.), it requires PowerShell, and is sometimes unreliable.
 You should try running `make` two or three times if it errors out.

 If you get errors that you don't understand, try running `make clean`.
 If that gives the same error, try deleting the `deps` folder.
 If that still doesn't work, try deleting the `bin` and `obj` folders as well.
 If that still doesn't work, you probably did something wrong yourself.

-### See also

-If you want something more barebones, check out [gb-boilerplate](https://github.com/ISSOtm/gb-boilerplate).

-Perhaps [a gbdev style guide](https://gbdev.io/guides/asmstyle) may be of interest to you?

-I recommend the [BGB](https://bgb.bircd.org) emulator for developing ROMs on Windows and, via Wine, Linux and macOS (64-bit build available for Catalina).
-[SameBoy](https://github.com/LIJI32/SameBoy) is more accurate, but has a much worse interface outside of macOS.